DouglasNeuroInformatics/Douglas_User_Documentation/docs/doing_things/index.md

 time and copy it to appropriate long term storage.
 Recovery from cold storage is available with delayed access and a recovery fee associated with staff time.

+## Accessing Animal MRI Scanner Raw Data

+The Bruker BioSpec 70/30 scanner produces data in the raw Bruker data format.
+The data sets are accessible on the Bruker controlling computer for 14 calendar days from the date of the acquisition at `/opt/<PV version>/data/<username>`, with `<PV version>` the ParaVision software version (PV5.1 or PV6.0.1) and `<username>` the login of the user performing the scans.
+Users are expected to access their data during that time and copy it to appropriate long term storage.
+Recovery is available with delayed access and a recovery fee associated with staff time.
+Data can be accessed by 1) accessing the {ref}`Neuroinformatics Platform<doing_things/index:accessing the system>` and then 2) accessing the bruker7t computer.
+The {ref}`tools for data transfer<doing_things/index:transferring data>` will work, provided you take into account you need to connect to an additional computer (the bruker7t).

+Conversion to other formats (DICOM and NIFTI) is available upon request.

 ## Accessing Scientific Software (quarantine aka modules)

 All computer systems have installed a standard suite of desktop productivity software